ouspg/tls13tutorial/README.md

 If we want to serialize the structure of `TLSPlaintext` into bytes, we go in order every field and create the byte presentation.

 * A record field takes 1 byte to present as the max value for `ContentType` is defined to be 255 (`u8`).
 In this case, the type defines the data content of the `fragment` field.
 When you decode the byte stream, you know that the first byte is about `ContentType` and takes one byte.
 * `ProtocolVersion` has type `u16` and that takes 2 bytes to present this number.
 On the lower level, we differ a bit from basic TLV as the version must be defined early.
 * The length of the `fragment` is presented with 2 bytes.
 Here it has a separate field, but that is not always the case and byte arrays with dynamic size should have always a length determinant.
 * `fragment` is an array of bytes with a size `length` based on the length of the previous.

 TLS Record protocol has the plaintext version and ciphertext version.
-On the previous, we see the plaintext version.

 ## Basics of implementing the decoders

 The base project reads all the data from the TCP stream into the [VecDeque](https://doc.rust-lang.org/std/collections/struct.VecDeque.html) buffer.
 It might not be the most efficient way to parse bytes, but it allows taking chunks or single bytes without the need to move or clone the remaining data in the memory.
 From a learning point of view, it can be better than parsing traditional vectors or byte slices.